KannonZenetism/zenetism-field-physics/lattice-mathematics/LM03-orientation-algebra-and-infinity-formalism.md

 **Interpretation:**

+Khaonic drift reaches the entropic boundary (\( \otimes \to \infty \)) in finite structural time.
+This does not imply that Motive Infinity is time-bound; it indicates that the universe's expressive coherence fails before Motive Infinity does.
+The collapse is **entropic** (⊘), not **stagnative** (Ø), and must not be confused with Localized Dissolution.
+Entropic Collapse (⊘) is the terminal failure of coherence at the Khaonic limit; Localized Dissolution (Ø) is the structural resolution of frozen equilibrium within the Mercy Fold (§8.7).

-Khaonic drift reaches its limit in finite time; Aionic drift approaches its limit asymptotically.
+Aionic drift, by contrast, approaches its limit only asymptotically.
 This asymmetry is not accidental but structural: it reflects the principle that **centropy is structurally constrained while entropy is structurally permissive** (§9.4).
 The narrow, high-constraint centropic manifold is traversed slowly; the broad, low-constraint entropic manifold permits rapid traversal to its boundary.

+Essence persists in both cases.
+Neither entropic collapse nor Aionic convergence annihilates essence — essence endures through to Absolute Potential and Absolute Dispersion at L₀.
+What ceases is expressed orientation, not being itself.

 ### 8.6 Theorem Statement